Clock position: From golf

 Golf players use the clock system to study the course of the ball in putting situations.
 For holes that are on a slope, the hole is imagined to be the center of a clock face with 12:00 at the high point and 6:00 at the low point.
 The ball will only run true when hit from the high or low points; otherwise, its course will break, or bend on the slope.
 Some golfers practice clock drill – hitting the ball from all the positions of the clock – to learn how it breaks.

 From microscopy

 An article in the Journal of Applied Microscopy for 1898 recommends the use of a polar coordinate system in the form of a clockface for recording the positions of microscopic objects on a slide.
 The face is conceived centered on the circle visible under the lens.
 The pole is the center.
 Angle is given as a clock number, and distance as a decimal percentage of the radius through the object.
-For example, “3,9” means 3:00 o’clock at 9 tenths of the radius.
+For example, “3,9” means 3:00 o'clock at 9 tenths of the radius.

+Errors

+Air traffic controls can only infer the aircraft heading from the ground track of an aircraft, which may not reflect the aircraft's actual heading due to drift angle caused by the wind.
+As a result, pilots should give due consideration and apply drift correction when an air traffic controller provides traffic advisories.
+Additionally, the error could also occur when the radar traffic information is issued while the aircraft is changing course.